 But it’s not just our eating habits that change when we’re overburdened.
 During times of stress, our bodies undergo actual physiological changes, many of which can lead to weight gain, or weight loss resistance.
 A lot of these changes come as a result of adrenal fatigue (which comes as a result of chronic stress).

 Our adrenal glands govern our stress response, by secreting hormones relative to our stress levels.
-They actually help control many hormonal cycles and functions in our body.
-When the adrenal glands are overworked, the body prepares for disaster by storing fat and calories.
+They actually help to control many hormonal cycles and functions in our body.
+When the adrenal glands and the rest of our stress response system are overworked, the body prepares for disaster by storing fat and calories.
 We crave specific foods, we lose precious energy, and we gain weight.

 How Stress Becomes Physical

-Modern-day stress may be more psychological than physiological, but it is also more constant.
-Many of us face chronic stress as a way of life, which means we have consistently elevated levels of cortisol.
+Modern-day stress may be more psychological than physiological, but our adrenals don’t really know the difference.
+Today’s stress is also more constant.
+Many of us face chronic stress as a way of life, which can mean consistently elevated levels of cortisol.
 When that happens, the body thinks it continually needs extra fuel, and typically stores that as fat around the abdomen – or as it’s commonly referred to, the old “spare tire.”

 Belly Fat: A Common Sign of Adrenal Fatigue

 Adrenal imbalance can lead to all kinds of different issues, including an expanded waistline.
 Why is it the belly in particular that tends to collect extra fat during periods of high stress and adrenal dysfunction?